Dvent1123/discordBot/README.md

 #### Quadratic

 Quadratic voting gives a voter a certain amount of votes to cast and how strongly a user feels about the proposal is how many votes they will cast.
+In this implementation it will count the total number of reactions given vs. the total amount of reactions available.
+The number of votes cast will tell the admin how heavily the users feel about a proposal.
 They are allowed to pick from this set of reactions ['👍', '😀', '🤠','😗','😉'].
 Then tracks the number of reactions members have given to an active proposal.
 The reaction limit that we have set is currently set to 5 options or less but more can be added easily.